jlf599/JetstreamAPITutorial/Account-setup.md

 ### Before getting started

-Everything in here assumes you have a file with four delimited columes.
+Everything in here assumes you have a file named account.list with four delimited columns.
 I generally have been using a four column file, basically just copied and pasted from Excel into a vi'd file on the tutorial host.
 This walkthrough assumes your input file has fields

 *XSEDE_Username XSEDE_Password TACC_Username TACC_Password